mbenkmann/bindings/README.md

 *The project is being developed mainly on Ubuntu Linux.
 Your help in supporting other platforms is appreciated.*

 This project was initiated in May 2018.
-It is therefore very young and still rapidly developing.
+It is therefore very young and not completely settled.

 Because the bindings are mechanically generated, most functions have only received little manual review.
 Especially